-Appropriate regional committees review the annual project budget and report to AES Directors at their Spring regional association meeting.
+Appropriate regional committees review any alteration to existing project budgets and report to AES Directors at their Spring regional association meeting.

 April-June

 NRSP Development Committee addresses any comments and/or concerns received from the regional association spring meetings and finalize the budget for submission to the NRSP Review Committee.